forestgeo/Climate/Climate_Data/TRMM/README.md

 ## Data file contents:
 Described in [`CTFS_ForestGEO_TRMM_Metadata.pdf`](https://github.com/forestgeo/Climate/blob/master/Climate_Data/TRMM/CTFS_ForestGEO_TRMM_Metadata.pdf)

-## Data use:
+## Data use and attribution:

-Researchers who wish to use this data product are responsible to understand and evaluate its appropriateness for their research purposes.
+Researchers who wish to use these data are responsible for understanding and evaluating their appropriateness for specific research purposes.
+They must cite the original data source (below) and should also cite the ForestGEO Climate Data Portal, as per our [data use policy](https://github.com/forestgeo/Climate/blob/master/README.md#data-use-policy).
 Information on the TRMM data product is summarized in (Liu et al., 2012) and at http://trmm.gsfc.nasa.gov.

-These data are freely available for scientific research purposes, as a service of the ForestGEO Ecosystems & Climate Initiative.
-Publications using these data should cite Liu et al. (2012) and cite this ForestGEO data product, as per our [Data Use Policy](https://github.com/forestgeo/Climate#data-use-policy).
+Liu Z, Ostrenga D, Teng W, Kempler S (2012) Tropical Rainfall Measuring Mission (TRMM) Precipitation Data and Services for Research and Applications.
+Bulletin of the American Meteorological Society, 93, 1317–1325. http://journals.ametsoc.org/doi/abs/10.1175/BAMS-D-11-00152.1

 ## References: